Accessibility & Facilities

 In the unlikely event of an emergency evacuation, any visitors using wheelchairs or who are mobility impaired will be assisted to safety by a member of staff or a volunteer.
 The lift will not be available for use in the event of a fire.

 Please note we do not allow dogs into the museum, with the exception of Assistance Dogs.
 Unfortunately we do not allow Therapy animals into the museum.

 There is a network of tarmac paths within the park at Gunnersbury.
 However, because the park is a natural environment, paths may be uneven in places.
 There is ramped access at both ends of the mansion terrace, which has a thin, compacted gravel surface.
 Seats are positioned along the paths, especially those surrounding the lawns in front of the mansions.

 Facilities at Gunnersbury

-There are accessible toilets in the museum and café.
-There is also an accessible toilet in the park toilet block, which is located between the café and museum.
+There is an accessible toilet in the museum.
+There is also an accessible toilet in the park toilet block, which is located near the museum.

 Discover more about Gunnersbury